alentoghostflame/Python-Linux-Soundboard/README.md

 ### ...add more audio files?
 Put audio files into into the sub-folders.
 Just like the folders, it's alphabetically sorted in the list.
+Again, there is (theoretically) no limit to how many different audio files you can have.

 ### ...map an audio file to a button?
 Rename the sound file to have a number and a space at the beginning of the filename, with the number being what